onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 what if we gave a bigger weight to the votes of people who have kids in matters that are more long-term?

+"Reality is that which, when you stop believing in it, doesn’t go away." - Philip K. Dick

 Einstein remarked, ‘My pencil and I are more clever than I.’